kyeling/wi21-cse110-lab4/part1/part1.md

 15-e.
 The output is false because true is represented by 1 and 1 != 2.
 15-f.
 The output is true because Boolean(2) becomes true since 2 is not considered an "empty value".

-16. The == operator checks if the two operands are equal after different types have been converted to numbers, while the === operator checks if two operands are equal and of the same type.
+16. The == operator checks if the two operands are equal after conversion to the same type, while the === operator checks if two operands are equal _and_ of the same type.

 17. 'How are you?' is printed because 2 == true evaluates to false (since true is 1), and then 2 gets evaluated as a Boolean (and Boolean(2) is true).